gt-crnch-rg/read-the-docs/docs/general/containers-singularity.rst

 ------------------------------
 - shadow-utils

-For installation on a server platform, we just download
+For installation on a server platform, we just download an RPM and install it:
+`sudo rpm -ivh singularity-ce-3.10.0-1.el8.x86_64.rpm`

 Converting a Docker container to a Singularity Image